jeffreyally/websitedemo/README.md

 # Baked and Iced by Arelys

-A simple landing page made for my wife's business.
+A simple landing page that is currently in development for my wife's business.

 ## Description